hyeong01/Portfolio/README.md

 [How to Use](https://github.com/whoareyouwhoami/KickHelpers.com) <br>
 [How to Use (Video)](https://www.youtube.com/watch?v=Ip4ZgvXLvSI)

-Distributed a consulting service on web, which predicted the likelihood of a crowd funding project and suggested the ways to improve it using machine learning and visualization
+Distributed a consulting service on web, which predicted the likelihood of a crowd funding project and suggested the ways to improve it using machine learning and visualization <br>
 * Used data from Kickstaters
 * Adopted a NLP model and statistical machine learning models
 * Worked with a clear distribution of roles as a backend engineer, a modeling engineer, and a frontend engineer